AIgen-Solutions-s-r-l/resonance/README.md

 LOG_LEVEL=INFO
 ```

+An example configuration file is provided as `.env.example`.

 ### Database Setup

 1. **PostgreSQL Setup**:
    - Run `init.sql` for creating tables
    - Use `dump_file.sql` to seed the database with sample data
+   - Ensure the PostGIS extension is enabled for geospatial queries

 2. **MongoDB Setup**:
    - Ensure MongoDB is running